 Incredibly, they created around 20 settlements, which were among the largest cities of their day.
 Plus, the Norte Chico’s architecture was so monumental, precise, and well-planned that later cultures, including the Inca, unashamedly poached a few ideas from them to use in their own societies.

-The Norte Chico’s silence and lack of leftover evidence hides what happened to them and the reasons they waved their cities goodbye, vanishing.
+The Norte Chico’s silence and lack of leftover evidence hide what happened to them and the reasons they waved their cities goodbye, vanishing.
 Historians might never solve the origins of this plucky group.

 Period: 5500 B.C. – 3500 B.C.